1 / 10

 It all adds up to an extremely well rounded car that's let down by its uninspiring packaging.

 Harsh?
-Well, you only need to look at the sharp-suited new Mokka to know that Vauxhall thinks exactly the same thing – if you like your Vauxhalls to have a Clarks-like indifference to fashion – you best buy one now, because they won't be around for much longer.
+Well, you only need to look at the sharp-suited new Mokka (and Mokka-e) to know that Vauxhall thinks exactly the same thing – if you like your Vauxhalls to have a Clarks-like indifference to fashion – you best buy one now, because they won't be around for much longer.

 Comfort and design: Vauxhall Grandland X interior